psu13/mutable-hakyll/posts/the-illustrated-pot-sticker.md

 author: psu
 ---

+**Note**: I've updated this recipe a bit here: [https://mutable-states.com/jiaozi-update-2026.html](https://mutable-states.com/jiaozi-update-2026.html).

+So go [look](jiaozi-update-2026.md") at that.

+But for history I've left this text here as well.

 <p>We had folks over for one of our periodic Chinese dumpling parties.
 The food came out particularly well this time, and I managed to use my nifty Panasonic LX-3 to take pictures of some parts of the process.
 So here is an updated and hopefully slightly more useful version of the reference recipe.

 <p>It&#8217;s best to have a good system for this.
 So I&#8217;ve broken the recipe up into stages.</p>